FBoucher/stream-projects/Streams/2019-06-17-Lets-implement-a-deploy-to-Azure-button-into-a-GitHub-repo.md

 Summary
 -------

-In this session, Frank is implementing a deploy to Azure button into a GitHub repo using the portal deployment template functionality.
+In this session, Frank is implementing a "deploy to Azure" button into a GitHub repo using the portal deployment template functionality.
 We will also practice our Alabama and Quebecois expressions.

 Replay
 ------